CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/finish.md

 + How to create Kubernetes objects with yaml
 + How to get wordpress set up on Kubernetes

-We use the following Kinds of objects:
+We used the following Kinds of objects:

 + Services
 + PersistantVolumes